rekauhl/Commercial-Aviation-Route-Profitability-Simulator/METHODOLOGY.md

 ## 1. Network & Distance

 - **Airports:** `FRA`, `MUC` (hubs); `KRK`, `WAW`, `PRG`, `BUD`, `POZ` (spokes).
 Coordinates from OpenFlights `airports.dat`.
 OpenFlights' route data (which airline flies where) is explicitly excluded.
 The provider stopped updating it in 2014.
 - **Distance:** Great-circle (Haversine), via `geosphere::distHaversine()`.
-Real airway routing is typically slightly longer than the great-circle distance between the airports.
-Noted as a simplification.
+However, real airway routing is typically slightly longer than the great-circle distance between the airports.
+This is a simplification.

 ## 2. Fleet Specifications